Chart Color Schemes

 Infrastructure

-Gowrie has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Gowrie has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects that may affect this region: Wanniassa Hills Primary School Modernisation, Erindale Group Centre Master Plan Implementation - Stage 1, The Valley Ponds - Wanniassa, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects likely affecting the region: Wanniassa Hills Primary School Modernisation, Erindale Group Centre Master Plan Implementation - Stage 1, The Valley Ponds - Wanniassa, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
+Details of these key projects follow.

 Professional plan users can use the search below to filter and access additional projects.